witchessabath/mkdocs/docs/Docker.md

       - portainer_data:/data
 ```

-## Portainer
-I use Portainer to have an overview and comfortable GUI management interface for all my Docker containers.
-I find creating and managing Docker networks, assigning labels to containers, as well as reviewing container logs more comfortable through Portainer.
-It also enables you to connect to a console and act as root user in the container, therefore replacing the need to use the `docker exec -it <containername> sh` command to access the container's CLI.
-Portainer can be installed by creating a volume (`docker volume create portainer_data`) and then the container for it (`docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest`).

 ## Nextcloud
 I run a Nextcloud instance in a container.
 For this, I use the Nextcloud container that contains an Apache image to run the webserver, found here https://github.com/nextcloud/docker.